-Through bringing together diverse urban and suburban groups, camp serves strongly as a bridge spanning geographic, socioeconomic, racial and religious lines.
-All participants develop new understandings, compassion, lasting friendships and respect for each other.
+Camp seeks to promote individual, family and community building by bringing together diverse urban and suburban groups.
+Camp serves strongly as a bridge spanning geographic, socioeconomic, racial, and religious lines.
+Campers and volunteers alike develop new understanding, compassion, lasting friendships and respect for one another.

-Volunteers are always needed.
-High school students who have completed grade 9 are eligible to be mentors and adults who either like to work with children in a specific age group setting or have other skills in the areas of waterfront, arts and crafts, music, fishing, grant writing etc. are encouraged to become a part of the camp.
+The camp staff is comprised mainly of community volunteers, including high school and college students, teachers, nurses, physicians and clergy.
+Volunteers are always welcome and are needed to make camp possible each summer.
+High school students who have completed Grade 9 are eligible to serve as Mentors and adults who either like to work with children in a specific age group setting or have other skills in areas of waterfront, fishing, arts and crafts, or music are encouraged to become a part of camp.